 What can I expect during construction?

 Construction is scheduled to begin in August and end by November.
-The project contractor, FER-PAL Construction, may work between the hours of 7:00 AM and 7:00 PM, Monday through Saturday and 10:00 AM and 7:00 PM Sunday.
+The project contractor may work between the hours of 7:00 AM and 7:00 PM, Monday through Saturday and 10:00 AM and 7:00 PM Sunday.
 Roads will be open to traffic, however there will be several small street excavations, and the temporary main will run under ramps at traffic crossings and driveways.
 Madison Metro Bus services will not be impacted.

 What is involved in CIPP process?